 The score indicates the number of standard deviations a state value is above or below the U.S. value.
-A 0.00 indicates a state has the same value as the nation.
-States with higher values than the U.S. value have a positive score, while states that perform below the U.S. value have a negative score.
-To prevent an extreme score from exerting excessive influence, the maximum score for a measure is capped at +/- 2.00.
-If a U.S. value is not available from the original data source for a measure, the mean of all states and the District of Columbia is used.
-For measures from the Behavioral Risk Factor Surveillance System (BRFSS), the median of all states and the District of Columbia is used for the U.S. value to conform to the Centers for Disease Control and Prevention methodology.
-For more details, see the BRFSS section in Data Sources and Measures.
+A score with the value of zero indicates a state has the same value as the nation.
+For measures positively associated with health, states with healthier values than the U.S. have a positive score, while states that perform below the U.S. have a negative score and vice versa for measures negatively associated with health.
+To prevent an extreme value from exerting excessive influence on the overall state score, the maximum score for a measure is capped at +/- 2.00.

 The state health rankings are the ordering of the states according to their overall scores.
 A state’s overall score is calculated by adding the products of the score for each ranked measure multiplied by its assigned weight and impact (positive or negative) on health.
 If a state value is not available for a measure in an edition, the value from a prior edition is used.
 If no value is available for the prior year, the state’s score for the measure is set to zero.
 For model category and measure weights, see Measures, Weights and Direction.
 It’s important to note that the rankings are a relative measure of health.
 Not all changes in rank translate into actual declines or improvements in health.

 Ranking measures are selected if they:

 - Represent a broad range of health topics that affect the health of the population.

 - Use common measurement criteria across the 50 states.